Day 4 of #100DaysOfCode — Mastering useEffect in React

 TL;DR

-- Prevent infinite loops by not causing state updates that trigger the same effect.
+- Avoid infinite loops by ensuring the effect does not update state that triggers the same effect again.

 Happy coding! 🎉